ertugrulcetin/jme-clj/README.md

-# jm-clj
+# jme-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure wrapper library for [jMonkeyEngine](https://github.com/jMonkeyEngine/jmonkeyengine). jMonkeyEngine is a 3D game engine for adventurous Java developers (now Clojure developers).
+It is open-source, cross-platform, and cutting-edge.
+Please check [jMonkeyEngine Wiki](https://wiki.jmonkeyengine.org/docs/3.3/documentation.html) if you would like to learn more about the engine.
+Also, there is [jMonkeyEngine Hub](https://hub.jmonkeyengine.org/) that you can ask/search for questions, the community is very responsive and friendly.

 ## Usage